 Here’s the thing, though.
 Painful though it is for me just to harbor this idea in my own mind, let alone to inflict it upon you, you dear, sweet lamb, I must mention that there are situations in which you may want to consider resisting your impulses of helpfulness.
 One of those situations is when you’re talking to the police.
 I’m sorry!
 I’m sorry!
 Take a minute.
 Here’s a tissue.

-Now, obviously there’s been some kind of mix-up if the police are talking to you for any reason other than to thank you for being a local monument of brownie-baking moral impeccability, but all the same, it would be best for you (and by extension the world you brighten) if you prepared for just such a mix-up by practicing, in the mirror or under your breath in your car as you get ready to drive to the park where you rehabilitate ducks with personality disorders, this sentence: I prefer not to make any statements.
+Now, obviously there’s been some kind of mix-up if the police are talking to you for any reason other than to thank you for being a local monument of brownie-baking moral impeccability, but all the same, it would be best for you (and by extension the world you brighten) if you prepared for just such a mix-up by practicing, in the mirror or under your breath in your car as you drive to the park where you rehabilitate ducks with personality disorders, this sentence: I prefer not to make any statements.

 I prefer not to make any statements.
 Not so bad, right?
 It’s not like you’re hurting anyone when you say that.
-And in the unlikely and totally unfair event that you are suspected of a crime, that sentence will keep intact the legal defense you may have to mount; it will prevent the following scenario, something similar to which takes place in the Hebets &McCallin office about once a week:
+And in the unlikely and totally unfair event that you are suspected of a crime, that sentence will keep intact the legal defense you may have to mount; it will prevent the following scenario, something similar to which takes place in the Hebets & McCallin office about once a week:

 Russ or Colin [reading police report in which client X talks to cops]: “DAMN it!”

 Russ or Colin: *Drafts motion to suppress statements based on arcane 18th century case-law requiring judge to view client X’s bicycle as place of employment.

 Russ or Colin [later, reading new report]: “DAMN it!”